Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 In a small, wind-swept fishing community on the Northern coast of Denmark live 926 Thai-women.
 25 years ago there were none.
 Heartbound is a unique study of this unprecedented network of Thai/Danish marriages.
 Shot over ten years, it follows four couples and their children, documenting how their lives develop alongside the economic and emotional bonds that tie them together.
 A fascinating exploration of globalization set on the intimate stage of marriage and family.

 Heartbound is the recipient of the Richard Werbner Award for Visual Ethnography 2019.
+Director Sine Plambech will attend this screening for a discussion chaired by anthropologist Gabriel Dattreyan, who judged the Award this year.

 Language(s) of film subjects